 So, your tires have started to wear out and it is probably time to replace them.
 What type of tires should you get?
 While it is usually pretty safe to go with the original equipment tires – the model, brand, and size that was fitted to your vehicle when it was new, but maybe you want to switch up some things.

 You have got a lot of options, but unless you have an off-road vehicle, your decision will probably come down to these three choices: all-season, summer or winter tires.
 Each type have their own pros and cons, so make sure you understand what each can or can’t do, so you can decide which type is perfect for you.

 These are usually markets as performance tires.
 The summer type works best in warmer weather (temperatures over 45-degrees).
-Summer tires are made from a soft rubber compound are often fitted with a big tread block to create the maximum contact with the road when in warmer weather.
+According to Palm Beach Garage summer tires are made from a soft rubber compound are often fitted with a big tread block to create the maximum contact with the road when in warmer weather.
 As a result, summer tires have much more grip in both dry and wet conditions and provide great braking and cornering capabilities.

 However, when temperatures start dropping, that soft rubber compound starts hardening, and the traction suffers greatly.
 Not only that, but cold temperatures may cause serious chipping of the tread compound rubber or tread block edge to crack.
 Since these failures are usually treated by tire companies as a result of improper tire use, they are rarely covered by warranty, meaning you will have to pay for it.